 Some programs, mostly fellowships, are not accredited by any organization.
 The accredited programs tend to be common specialties and sub-specialties that have been around for many years, and have a certifying board exam at the end of training.
 The non-accredited programs tend to be extremely sub-specialized.
 A good example of this would be our Nephrology - Lupus/Glomerulonephritis/Vasculitis fellowship.
-This is a kidney specialist that does additional training on specific diseases of the kidney to be a very specialized expert.
+This is a kidney specialized expert.
 Other non-accredited fellowships are in cutting-edge fields of medicine.
 An example of this would be our cardio-thoracic fellowship on mechanical circulation support.
 Large academic medical centers such as ours, support both types of training programs in order to fulfill the medical needs of the community and advance the practice of medicine for improved patient outcomes.